shaylanmasson/shaylanmasson.github.io/pages/about.md

 In high school I took a housing and design course as well as Technological design which was when I realized that I wanted to pursue a career in design.
 I looked into a few options before I found the User Experience Design program at Wilfrid Laurier and decided that was right for me.

 I am passionate about making products more user friendly for everyone!
+My creative mind, passionate drive, and hard work ethic through professional, educational and recreational activities makes me unique.